 The Rebel and Rocket, available in several colour schemes, are noteworthy as they're the Heelys models that include an extra, smaller, training wheel, helping new skaters get started more safely.
 (When they get more confident they can remove the smaller wheel) - great design.

-models and colours.
-Just click the thumbnail below and max up the new
+circa 2006), models and colours.
+Just click the thumbnail below and max

 Invented by Roger Adams in 1998, Heelys shoes became available throughout the USA in 2001.
 Now distributed across the world, Heelys was awarded a patent by the U.S. Patent Office in 2002 and the European Patent Office in 2003.
 The high-grade roller wheels in each pair of Heelys can be popped out at any time, to convert the shoes into 'normal' mode.